iocost-benchmark/iocost-benchmarks/README.md

 ### Merging results together with resctl-bench

-The Pull request created by importing steps should be approved and merged manually to `main` branch.
-Once merged, github action `Merge results` merges the benchmarks data and generates the final hwdb file.
+The GitHub pull request created by the import job should be approved and merged manually to `main` branch.

+For the main branch, the GitHub action `Merge results` merges the benchmark data together and generates the final hwdb file containing the final parameters.

 The following artifcats are uploaded to the CI workflow for each trigger:
   - Final hwdb file